lancealot/superfan/README.md

 - Prevents fan stall by maintaining safe minimum RPM
 - Improves system noise levels while ensuring reliability

+### Important Safety Notes (Latest Update)
+- Minimum fan speed should be set to 35% or higher to prevent fan stalling
+- Some NVMe and M.2 drives may require additional cooling consideration
+- Emergency recovery procedures will restore BMC control if fan speeds cannot be maintained
+- Monitor mode provides 5-second polling for real-time temperature tracking

 ## Installation

 ### Method 1: From Source